Disabilities that appear within 1 year after discharge

-See Title 38, Code of Federal Regulation, 3.09(a) for the complete list of covered illnesses
+Download Title 38, Code of Federal Regulation, 3.309(a) for a complete list of covered illnesses (DOC)

 Find out how to file a claim for disability compensation

 The following diseases are covered, even if they appear more than one year after you separated from service:

 - Hansen’s disease (a long-lasting infection that affects your skin, nerves, and mucous membranes) can appear within 3 years after discharge.